 The sensor response test described above should also be used if the Auto-Test systems detects a sensing failure and lights the Trouble lamp.
-If this occurs, place the mouth of the bottle near the opening between the sensor and generator.
+If this occurs, remove the generator and test the sensor as described.
 If the sensor does not respond, sensor replacement is required.
-If the sensor responds to the chlorine coming from the bottle, activate the generator manually to see if chlorine gas is being generated.
+If the sensor responds to the sulfur dioxide coming from the bottle, screw the generator back onto the sensor and activate the generator manually to see if $SO_2$ gas is being generated.
 If the sensor does not respond, replace the generator.